MicrosoftDocs/win32-pr.it-it/desktop-src/lwef/-search-2x-iresulttype-uid.md

 ## <a name="property-value"></a>Valore proprietà

-Indirizzo della posizione contenente l'UID.
+Indirizzo della posizione contenente l'uid.

 ## <a name="requirements"></a>Requisiti